The Thirst Trap Era Is Over But Will It Be Missed?

 AdvertisementADVERTISEMENT

 That was then, though.
 A simpler time.
-Aside from the odd twerk video from my favorites, my personal social media feeds are now dry.
-My algorithm has prioritized wholesome videos from Booktok, Nara Smith, and all the other domesticated homegirls.
+Aside from the odd twerk video from my favourites, my personal social media feeds are now dry.
+My algorithm has prioritised wholesome videos from Booktok, Nara Smith and all the other domesticated homegirls.
 Last year, Unbothered examined how much we openly thirst after other people but I’ve always been interested in how much we want people to thirst after us.
 What happened to thirst traps?
 Are they dead, have they moved to a new home or have we simply evolved?

 “100% I think thirst traps are dead,” says Hazi Adamu, 23, a social media creative and strategist from London.
 “Now, if you see thirst traps on Instagram or TikTok, they're always those cringy guys either cooking or something with their friends topless, and it's just cringe.
 It's horrible!”